 - Manage student and parent expectations.

-The issues related to the oversupply of physicians in recent years can only be overcome by an approach that is more responsive to the health needs of the population, and that incorporates planning with a longer-term focus, appropriate planning methods, data-based decision-making, better coordination among the various stakeholders, and a shared intent to improve the safety and quality of patient care.
+We can only overcome the issues related to the oversupply of physicians in recent years by taking a more responsive approach to the population’s health needs.
+The solution needs to incorporate planning with a longer-term focus, appropriate planning methods, data-based decision-making, better coordination among the various stakeholders, and a shared intent to improve the safety and quality of patient care.

 Commentary About the Oversupply of Doctors